maxloopinmok/weekly-report/07 - 2023 Monday September 18 to Sunday September 24.md

-This report is updated as of Tuesday 11.59pm this week.
+This report is updated as of Wednesday 11.59pm this week.

 ### Monday (18 Sep)
 - I read and studied in library from 2pm to 5pm, 6pm to 7pm: